metrico/promql2logql/README.md

 # prom2logql
-PromQL to LogQL template based transpiler
+PromQL to LogQL template based transpiler for [qryn](https://metrico.in)

 ### Status
 * Experimental!
 Do not use it.